-The Pipes Man limbered up to the corrugated barrier with wide wild eyes.
-What lay behind may be what he had left behind but he pressed forward into it, scraping his gut painfully as he took the fence.
+The Pipes Man limbered up to the corrugated barrier with wild eyes.
+What lay behind may be a fragment of what he had long left behind, but he pressed forward into it regardless, scraping his gut painfully as he took the fence.

 The Pipes Man tried to enjoy his moment, but the machine itched and he felt like tearing the fucking thing out.